 - breast milk provide health benefits for your baby

-- breastfeeding provides health benefits for mum
+- breastfeeding provides health benefits for mums

 - it's free and available whenever your baby needs a feed

-Health benefits for your baby
+Health benefits for babies

 - less chance of diarrhoea and vomiting